facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ### Export a Native Method to Javascript

-React Native will not expose any methods in a NativeModule to JavaScript unless explicitly told to.
+React Native will not expose any methods in a native module to JavaScript unless explicitly told to.
 This can be done using the `RCT_EXPORT_METHOD()` macro.
 Methods written in the `RCT_EXPORT_METHOD` macro are asynchronous and the return type is therefore always void.
 In order to pass a result from a `RCT_EXPORT_METHOD` method to JavaScript you can use callbacks or emit events (covered below).
 Let’s go ahead and set up a native method for our `CalendarModule` native module using the `RCT_EXPORT_METHOD` macro.
 We will call it `createCalendarEvent` and have it take in name and location arguments as strings for now.
 We will cover argument type options shortly.

 ```objectivec
 RCT_EXPORT_METHOD(createCalendarEvent:(NSString *)name location:(NSString *)location)